-Answers for this question (#27) are provided by Ename, in collaboration with Afilias, the back-end provider of registry services for this TLD.
+Answers for this question (#27) are provided based on the intended back-end provider of registry services for this TLD.

-Afilias has been managing registrations for over a decade.
-Afilias has had experience managing registrations for over a decade and supports comprehensive registration lifecycle services including the registration states, all standard grace periods, and can address any modifications required with the introduction of any new ICANN policies.
+The future registry back-end service provider shall have experience in managing registrations for many years and providing support to comprehensive registration lifecycle services including the registration states, all standard grace periods, and can address any modifications required with the introduction of any new ICANN policies.